Dental Career

 Do DSOs Respect Dentists’ Clinical Autonomy?

-As a dentist, you have the expertise to diagnose dental pathology, create an appropriate plan for addressing it, and execute the treatment.
+As a dentist, you have the expertise to diagnose dental pathology, create an appropriate treatment plan, and execute treatment.
 Your patients trust you.
 They trust you to know what you’re doing and to give them the best information so they can take an active role in their dental health.
-There will be times when your patient will need complex treatments they may not fully understand.
-But if you’ve done your job well, they’ll trust that you won’t take advantage of them by overdiagnosing or recommending unnecessary or aggressive treatments when a conservative approach is called for.
+Sometimes, your patient will need complex treatments they may not fully understand.
+But if you’ve done your job well, they’ll trust you won’t take advantage of them by overdiagnosing or recommending unnecessary or aggressive treatments when a conservative approach is called for.

-Frequently, however, you’ll run up against barriers to your clinical autonomy.
-These may come from insurance providers, from the patient’s finances, or from misinformation that has left them suspicious of certain procedures.
-All too often, dentists’ clinical autonomy is hindered by the protocols of their workplace.
-This can be a special concern for employees of large corporate entities.
+You’ll frequently run up against barriers to your clinical autonomy.
+These may come from insurance providers, the patient’s finances, or misinformation that has made them suspicious of certain procedures.
+Dentists’ clinical autonomy often suffers from workplace protocols.
+This can be a particular concern for employees of large corporate entities.
 It begs the question: do DSOs respect dentists’ clinical autonomy?

 Give and Take

 Any dental practice needs standards of care.
 Especially when multiple providers work together as a team, you’ll need a basic philosophy to work from so that your patients know what to expect from one visit to the next, regardless of who they’re seeing.
-For example, at CDP we require our doctors to carry oral conscious sedation certification.
+For example, our doctors must carry oral conscious sedation certification at CDP.
 We think it’s so important we even cover the cost of the CE!
 We do this because our patients need to know they have the same anxiety management options no matter which office they visit or who their doctor is.

 Respecting every clinician’s autonomy in a group practice such as a DSO takes balance.
-Because each dentist’s care will be unique to them, groups need guidelines to keep everyone on the same page.
-Blanket guidelines of this kind help build patient trust by providing a consistent, predictable experience.
+Because each dentist’s care will be unique, groups need guidelines to keep everyone on the same page.
+Blanket guidelines help build patient trust by providing a consistent, predictable experience.
 Imagine if one doctor recommends several crowns for deep decay.
 Perhaps the patient decides to hold off on treatment because of the cost.
-At their next visit, they see another provider who says crowns are way overboard, and they can get it done with fillings instead.
+At their next visit, they see another provider who says crowns are way overboard and they can get it done with fillings instead.
 If both doctors have true clinical autonomy, there is nothing strictly wrong with this scenario.
 However, you can see how it would give the patient a negative impression of the practice!

 There needs to be guidelines for how to interface with patients, how to give a second opinion without stepping on a teammate’s toes, and whether to err on the side of caution or recommend aggressive treatments.
-Neither are wrong, but they need to be consistent for the patient’s benefit.
+Neither is wrong, but they must be consistent for the patient’s benefit.
 Every dental office will have guidelines of this type, from the smallest boutique practices to the largest franchises.
-It’s essential you find a workplace where you’re comfortable with the balance between their handbook and your autonomy as a clinician.
+You must find a workplace where you’re comfortable with the balance between their handbook and your autonomy as a clinician.

 When Protocols Overstep Your Autonomy

 Unfortunately, striking a balance can be tricky.
-There will be times when someone’s clinical autonomy will come second to practice protocols or patient limitations.
-That may mean your hygienist needs to defer to you on recommending periodontal treatment.
-It may mean offering a traditional denture as a possible option even if you feel very strongly that full-mouth implants are the way to go.
+Sometimes, dentists’ clinical autonomy will come second to practice protocols or patient limitations.
+That may mean your hygienist must defer to you on recommending periodontal treatment.
+It may mean offering a traditional denture as a possible option, even if you strongly feel that full-mouth implants are the way to go.

 The important thing is that you are never put in a situation where protocols put you in an ethically questionable position.
 There is a difference between giving patients a variety of clinically appropriate options to choose from and feeling pressured into unnecessary overtreatment.